 - Obstetric complications

-When & How to Get Help for Postpartum Psychosis
+How to Get Help For Postpartum Psychosis

 A psychotic episode is considered a life-threatening psychiatric emergency, therefore requiring immediate medical attention.
 Since the individual is at risk for harming herself, her baby, or others, being seen for an evaluation by a medical professional immediately is very important.
-Women who have a history of psychosis should seek treatment as soon as possible to ensure that they are monitored for any relapse in symptoms.
+Women who have a history of psychosis should seek treatment as soon as possible to ensure that they’re monitored for any relapse in symptoms.

 When to Seek Treatment

-Treatment for Postpartum Psychosis
+Treatment For Postpartum Psychosis

 Medications Used to Treat Postpartum Psychosis

-There are various groups of medications that are used to treat Postpartum Psychosis.
-Two of these groups include Atypical Antipsychotics and Typical or First-Generation Antipsychotics.
-It is recommended that women with histories of Bipolar Disorder, psychotic illness, or previous Postpartum Psychosis remain on medication throughout pregnancy to avoid postpartum relapse.4 Although there were no significant differences between atypical and typical antipsychotic agents in discontinuation rates or symptom control, studies have found differences in adverse effects.5
+There are various groups of medications that are used to treat postpartum psychosis.
+Two of these groups include atypical antipsychotics and typical or first-generation antipsychotics.
+It’s recommended that women with histories of bipolar disorder, psychotic illness, or previous postpartum psychosis remain on medication throughout pregnancy to avoid postpartum relapse.4

-Other Treatments for Postpartum Psychosis
+Other Treatments For Postpartum Psychosis

 Ongoing treatment with a trained perinatal mental health professional can also provide the support that is needed to recover from a psychotic episode in the postpartum period.
-Some examples of the treatment objectives include:

 - Support for bonding with the baby